-Course Purpose: To acquaint students with the diversity of American history and to promote critical thinking in interrelating the past to the present.
-Fundamentally, the course promotes general understanding of a body of knowledge any student know.
+Course Purpose: To acquaint students with the early efforts of humanity to organize itself into civilized societies and to promote critical thinking in interrelating the past to the present.
+The cultural literacy of the student will also be enhanced.

 Course Requirements: To maximize a student's potential to complete this course, he/she should attend all class meetings, complete all homework assignments and examinations in a timely manner, and complete all other projects or papers as assigned in the instructor's specific instructions.